By accepting admission, the student assumes responsibility for knowing and complying with the regulations and procedures set forth by the University.

 If the instructor agrees that a grade change is justified, the instructor will initiate the grade change using procedures described by the Registrar.

 If the instructor believes that the original grade is correct, the student has 30 days to appeal the decision to the head of the department in which the course is taught.
-The department head will seek input from the instructor and the student to determine his/her opinion related to the merits of the grade appeal.
+The department head will seek input from the instructor and the student to determine their opinion related to the merits of the grade appeal.

 If after this review the instructor and the department head agree that a grade change is justified, the instructor will initiate the grade change according to the procedures described by the Registrar.